- Manuscript Submission Site: https://mc.manuscriptcentral.com/ars

 News & Views – Short Outstanding Observations

 This track aims at expediting publication of short communications of outstanding significance.
-It is recommended that authors refer to a sample article.
-Note that although sample articles may have a larger number of references, current reference number must be limited as specified below.
-Sample articles may be requested from the Central Editorial Office.
-NEWS & VIEWS articles should not exceed a total of 2,000 words, excluding a maximum of 9 references (Supplemental Material not allowed), figure legends and a NOTES section to be placed before the Acknowledgments.
-It must include a section on Innovation (100 words) as required for mainstream articles.
+A short title (100 characters) with a question mark at the end is mandatory.
+The article must include a section on Innovation (100 words) and summary graphic illustration (see above).
 This section has a major influence on acceptability.
-Note that the “MATERIAL AND METHODS” part of these articles is moved to the NOTES.
+A NOTES section should be placed before the Acknowledgments.
+The “Materials and Methods” part of these articles is moved to the NOTES.
 Do not shorten this section.
-Provide ALL details necessary to reproduce your work, including reagent source, catalog number, etc. Note that these articles are not arranged as the regular Introduction–Results–Innovation–Discussion–Material and Methods pattern.
-The manuscript is written with focus on certain themes in every paragraph as may be seen from sample articles.
+Provide ALL details necessary to reproduce your work, including reagent source, catalog number, etc. Note that these articles are not arranged as the regular Introduction– Innovation–Results–Discussion–Material and Methods pattern.
+The manuscript is written with focus on certain themes in every paragraph.
 The tone of the text should focus on raising new questions in light of the observations made, instead of drawing firm conclusions.
 Abstracts should be limited to no more than 200 words and avoid experimental details.
-Last line of the Abstract must propose a hypothesis based on observations reported.
+The last line of the Abstract must propose a hypothesis based on the observations reported.

 Sample Abstract: “Consumption of alcohol induces protein A in the human brain, which in turn causes specific degeneration of glial cells.
 We note that protein A is glycated under conditions of diabetes.
 Such glycation results in a gain of function of protein A, resulting in more extensive glial degeneration in response to alcohol consumption.
 Our observation leads to the hypothesis that the consumption of alcohol poses increased risk to diabetics compared to matched non-diabetic humans.”
 For general rules, please follow the guidelines given for regular articles.

-Redox Pioneers – Introducing our Most Cited to the New Generation and to the Scientific Community outside Redox Biology
+Redox Pioneers – Introducing our Most Cited to the New Generation and to the Scientific Community Outside Redox Biology

-Anyone (author) may nominate a scientist (nominee) other than themselves who meets the following criteria: the nominee must be someone who (a) has published, as first/last author, at least one PubMed listed publication directly addressing antioxidant/redox biology that has been cited over 1000 times (per data from ISI, www.isiknowledge.com); (b) has published, as author (any rank), at least 10 publications that have each been cited over 100 times (per ISI data); and (c) has expressed, in writing, her/his willingness to be nominated by the individual for the ARS Redox Pioneer series.
+Anyone (author) may nominate a scientist (nominee) other than themselves who meets the following criteria: the nominee must be someone who (a) has published, as first/last author, at least one PubMed listed publication directly addressing antioxidant/redox biology that has been cited over 1000 times (per data from Web of Science, www.isiknowledge.com); (b) has published, as author (any rank), at least 10 publications that have each been cited over 100 times (per Web of Science data); and (c) has expressed, in writing, her/his willingness to be nominated by the individual for the ARS Redox Pioneer series.
 Once the above three criteria are met, the author may submit an article to ARS in the “REDOX PIONEER” track.
 The article must strictly meet the format criteria specified below.
 For general rules, please follow the guidelines given for regular articles.

 Title format: Redox Pioneer: Professor John Smith (articles will appear in PubMed as such).

-Page after Title Page: Include a 50-word summary introducing the author and her/his relationship to the nominee.
+Page after the Title Page: Include a 50-word summary introducing the author and her/his relationship to the nominee.

 Abstract (no more than 250 words): Start with “Dr. John Smith (Ph.D.
 1966) is recognized here as a Redox Pioneer because he has published at least one article on antioxidant/redox biology as first/last author that has been cited over 1000 times and has published at least 10 articles, each cited over 100 times.”
 Educational/professional training of Dr. Smith, with reference to institutions (55 words); Summary of top scientific contributions of Dr. Smith (100 words); Relevance of findings to human health (50 words).

-Main Body of the text (not to exceed 2000 words): Background, development, and training (250 words); Area of interest in redox biology, its significance, and how that interest developed (500 words); Description of key finding 1 (250 words, thoroughly referenced): provide this section with a short title highlighting the finding, then describe the finding and how it helped to move the field forward; Description of key finding 2 (250 words); Description of key finding 3 (250 words); and Other Achievements and Current Position (500 words).
+Main Body of the Text (not to exceed 2000 words): Background, development, and training (250 words); Area of interest in redox biology, its significance, and how that interest developed (500 words); Description of key finding 1 (250 words, thoroughly referenced): provide this section with a short title highlighting the finding, then describe the finding and how it helped to move the field forward; Description of key finding 2 (250 words); Description of key finding 3 (250 words); and Other Achievements and Current Position (500 words).
 A short quotation from the nominee is encouraged in this last section.

 Illustrations: The Background section should be supported by a personal photo in black and white (either alone or in a group with family or colleagues); each Key Finding section should be supported with a summary illustration—it could either be a data slide (reproduced with appropriate permission) or a schematic.
 Figure legends need to be fully explanatory, where the illustration may be understood without reading the main body of text.
 The section on current position should be supported with a current passport style photo).
 Photos of the pioneer should not be numbered as figures, but should be labeled as PioneerPhoto1, PioneerPhoto2, etc.